RamyaKammari/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

-Task Title: [Short, descriptive title for the task]
+Task Title: [Create Login Functionality]

-User Story: [Reference the user story that this task supports]
+User Story: [As a registered user, I want to be able to log in to the website so that I can access my account information]

 Description: [The task involves creating the login functionality for the website.
 This will include designing the login page, creating the necessary backend code to authenticate users, and creating the necessary database tables to store user information.
 The acceptance criteria for this task include:
 1.The login page should be user-friendly and responsive.